wandb/launch-jobs/jobs/sweep_schedulers/README.md

 ### Important Notes:

 1. There are **two** different jobs that must be included in the sweep config!
 One is the training job, which can be created by running a local wandb run that has a call to `run.log_code()`.
-The second job is the one created by running the schedulers in this folder.
+The second job is the one created by running the schedulers in this folder (job creation automatically handled).
 2. For the `wandb_scheduler`, use the `method` parameter in the sweep config as usual [bayes, grid, random].
 For other schedulers, please set `method: custom`